 Step 1.
 Submit your Development Application Package

 There are a number of items you need to submit throughout the development application process.
 The submission requirements outline the minimum submission items for each application type.
 Additional documents may be required throughout the application process.

 - Land Development Application Form and Lobbyist Registration Form - Mark the application type(s) that apply.
 Ensure all owners sign the application and the Letter of Authorization if appointing an Agent.
 Lobbyists are required to complete the Lobbyist Registration Form.
 To determine if the Lobbyist Registration Form applies to you, refer to the City's Lobbyist Registration Policy.

 - Data Sheets - Data sheets describe the site statistics of your proposed development.
 More than one may apply:

 - Step Code Design Attestation for Development Permit Applications - To be completed for Development Permit applications involving buildings or major occupancies covered by the City’s Step Code requirements, including multi-family, commercial and industrial buildings.
 Must be signed by the owner of the site and submitted with the development application.
-See our Step Code webpage to determine whether the building(s) associated with your Development Permit application need to meet Step Code requirements.
+See our Step Code page to determine whether the building(s) associated with your Development Permit application need to meet Step Code requirements.

 - Sustainable Development Checklist Form - May be required for Land Development applications such as OCP Amendments, Rezoning and Development Permits.
 To determine if this applies, schedule a Pre-Application Meeting with Surrey Planning and Development Staff.
 If required, submit the completed Checklist by emailing a completed PDF or handing in a hardcopy form.